UncleKennyKevin/portfolio-project-main/portfolio-project-main/doc/03-component-interfaces/03-component-interfaces.md

 ### Added

-- Designed kernel and enhanced interfaces for <!-- insert name of component here --> component
+- Designed kernel and enhanced interfaces for ASCIIBattle component

 ### Updated

-- Changed design to include ...
+- Changed design to scope down and focus on a simple turn-based combat system using ASCII to model the enemies, dice rolls, and sword attack.
+Added javadocs for Kernel and extended methods.

 ```